logo

 The Bad:

-Ahhhhh everything that’s not good about this film, is just bad.
-I love me some karan Ashley, I honestly do.
-I’ll admit I watched Power Rangers religiously because she was on it.
+Ahhhhh everything that's not good about "Devon's Ghost" is just bad.
+I love me some Karan Ashley, I honestly do.
+And I'll admit I watched Power Rangers religiously because she was on it.
 But girl your acting skills needs some work.
-As a matter of fact almost everyone in this film needs some lessons, because sweet jeebus it’s bad.
-We’re talking limburger left out in the hot, hot sun for three days, covered in goat piss bad.
-You’d think acting would be in the ugly section but I’m saving the best for last.
+As a matter of fact, almost everyone in this film needs lessons because... sweet jeebus it's bad.
+We're talking Limburger left out in the hot, hot sun for three days, covered in goat piss bad.
+You'd think acting would be in the ugly section but I'm saving the best for last.

 The Ugly